rapid7/insightconnect-plugins/plugins/manage_engine_service_desk/help.md

 #### Pickup Request

-This action this Operation allows you to add/update a resolution of the request.
+This action allows you to pick up a request in your name as a technician.

 ##### Input